jsduenass/yourTeamWebsite/content/posts/library/quotebook/index.md

 >
 > __--- George Orwell__

-> It is very sad to mee that some people are so intent on leaving their mark on the world that they don't care if that mark is a scar
+> It is very sad to me that some people are so intent on leaving their mark on the world that they don't care if that mark is a scar
 >
 >  __--- Hank Green__

 >revolutions before they happen seem impossible afterwards it is inevitable

+> Writing novels is hard.
+Reading novels isn't
+>
+> __Paul Graham__